Your Voice and Support

 There are occasions when you might not be happy with the service you get from your worker, your foster carer or any other service.
 When this happens it is vital that you are offered support and know what your options are.

 Advocacy is when someone helps your voice to be heard.
-Professional advocates like the links below are independent from Children's Services and know a lot about what your rights are.
+Professional advocates are independent from Children's Services and know a lot about what your rights are.
 They will help you to fully understand your situation and talk through what you might like to do if you want something changed.
 They will then help you to do this.

 Support on offer to you